ereedsanchez/AI-Cams-research-notes/README.md

 ### Reports
 - [Black Rock Forest Redden Grant Report](https://docs.google.com/document/d/15IkCpGMCDkm8erarC1mEj0kqz4jUdr_CKkKSLedYVns/edit?usp=sharing) - This project recieved additional funding from the Black Rock Forest Redden Grant in 2023.
   Here is the final report.
 It adequatly sumarizes project accomplishments.

+### Documentation
+- [Forest-Buddy-Server](https://github.com/ereedsanchez/Forest-Buddy-Server) - Forest Buddy, was the first attempt at creating a functional server to intake images and use AI to process images.
+This documentation has hardware and software specifications and instructions.
+Includes installation of NVDIA, CUDU, Python, Tensorflow, etc..